HorusSoftwareUY/Maui.MaterialDesignControls/docs/horusstudio.maui.materialdesigncontrols.materialiconbutton.md

 Default value: -1

-**Remarks:**

-Which means the value is unset; the effective minimum width will be zero.
+Remarks: Which means the value is unset; the effective minimum width will be zero.

+- <para>
+  <see cref="P:HorusStudio.Maui.MaterialDesignControls.MaterialIconButton.WidthRequest" /> does not immediately change the Bounds of an element.</para>

+- <para>setting the <see cref="P:HorusStudio.Maui.MaterialDesignControls.MaterialIconButton.HeightRequest" /> will change the resulting width of the element during the next layout pass.</para>

 <br>